 Michael Wilkinson has brought us the memorable fashions seen in David O. Russell’s “American Hustle” and more recently Guy Ritchie’s “The Gentlemen.”
-Now the costume designer unveils the looks behind “Jingle Jangle: A Christmas Journey,” a period musical by David E. Talbert that’s available on Netflix starting today.
+Now the costume designer unveils the looks behind “Jingle Jangle: A Christmas Journey,” a period musical by David E. Talbert that’s available on Netflix now.

 “They really wanted to show something that hadn’t been seen by audiences before and that piqued my interest, because that meant I needed to come up with a type of costuming that hadn’t been seen before as well,” Wilkinson said of his first meeting with Talbert and the director’s producing partner and wife, Lyn.